alexRuiz222/commit-history/README.md

 ### **1.1 navigate to `frontend/` directory.**

 ```
-#  navigate to frontend
+#  navigate to git-logs-front
-$ cd frontend
+$ cd git-logs-front
 ```

 ### **2. then install dependencies & run angular serve**